kaych26/theRecipeBox/README.md

 ## Functions

-Allow logged in user to rate the recipe</br>
+Allow logged in users to give star rating for the recipes.</br>
 The popular recipe section to use the highest rated recipes </br>
 Allow user to bookmark their favorite recipes.</br>
+The search function.</br>

 # Code Showcase